quackduck/devzat/Admin's Manual.md

 ```

 #### Using the Twitter integration
 Devzat supports sending updates about who is online on Twitter.
-However, please note that Twitter has switched to paid API keys.
-In order to setup the bridge please replicate the following steps on your devzat instance:

-First, create a new app through a [Twitter developer account](https://developer.twitter.com/en/apply/user).
+Start by creating a new app through a [Twitter developer account](https://developer.twitter.com/en/apply/user) (note: Twitter's API is now paid).

 Now add in the relevant keys to your integration config file:
 ```yaml